-In 2022 and 2023, the Bank's corporate advisers and corporate specialists will improve their ESG capabilities by getting access to tools that enable them to start engaging with customers about sustainability.
+In 2022 and 2023, the Bank's corporate advisers and corporate specialists improved their ESG capabilities by getting access to tools that enable them to start engaging with customers about sustainability.
 These customer dialogues are used for example to assess any significant ESG-related credit risks.

-As of January 1st 2023, the Bank will start to report on Pillar III ESG risks, initially focusing on physical and transition risks for residential buildings and industries with the highest CO2e emissions.
+At 1 January 2023, the Bank also started to report on Pillar III ESG risks, initially focusing on physical and transition risks for residential buildings, vehicles and industries with the highest CO2e emissions.